-Having as main access doors the Airports of Madeira and Porto Santo.
+The points of entry are the Airports of Madeira and Porto Santo.

-The archipelago shelters numerous protected areas and nature reserves and belongs to a vast biogeographical area called Macaronesia which also includes the Azores, the Canary Islands, Cape Verde and a strip of the Moroccan Atlantic coastline.
+The archipelago shelters numerous protected areas and nature reserves and belongs to a vast biogeographical area called Macaronesia, which also includes the Azores, the Canary Islands, Cape Verde and a strip of the Moroccan Atlantic coastline.